 The vector may be written to indicate the start and end points: `vec(AB)`.
-Direction is important: the vector is a displacement from A to B.
+Direction is important: the vector is going from A to B.

 The vector can also be shown as a single letter: this is printed as a (bold a).
 When writing by hand, underline the letter: `ul(a)`.

-A vector that is equal to another vector has the same magnitude and direction, although they may not necessarily be at the same location.
+A vector that is equal to another vector has the same magnitude and direction, although they may not necessarily be from the same location.